1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 7) When does this TDM requirement in the Commercial Mixed Use Zones go into effect?

-This TDM plan requirement will go into effect with the enactment of the 2035 Comprehensive Plan, currently projected for May 2018.
+This TDM plan requirement went into effect with the enactment of the 2035 Comprehensive Plan, on May 24, 2018 at 1:00 pm.

 8) What resources are available to help develop a TDM plan?